MystenLabs/sui/doc/src/explore/tutorials.md

 ## Gather accounts and gas objects

-Let us take a look at the account addresses we own in our wallet:
+In that new terminal, let us take a look at the account addresses we own in our wallet:
 ```
 $ wallet --no-shell addresses
 Showing 5 results.